 I feel it’s important I write about my emotional childhood struggles, growing up.
 They seem completely relevant now.
 When I was a child I found it very difficult to shift bad thoughts.
-I didn’t know how and as many times as I tried, I failed as many times again.
+I didn’t understand why.
+I didn’t know how to move my thinking and I failed as many times as I tried.

-Although as children we don’t always understand how to move things away, living in a negative environment doesn’t help.
-I carried all the hallmarks of living with depression, being insecure.
+Although as children we don’t always understand our feelings or how to identify what we feel, living in a negative environment doesn’t help.
+I carried all the hallmarks of depression, being insecure.
 That is one memory.

 A lot of what we hear, see and experience in the early years, play a part in the running of our lives.
-As insecure children, we become insecure adults.
+Insecure children, become insecure adults.
 Nothing changes, we just become good at masking our insecurities, so the outside world doesn’t see what we feel inside.

-Insecurities and fears, which cannot be placed or identified in that moment, are also likely to go back further.
-Everything we’ve heard or seen are stored in our subconscious, recorded as a memory, together with the feelings that went with those experiences.
+Insecurities and fears which cannot be placed or identified in that moment are also likely to go back further.
+Everything we’ve heard or seen is stored in our subconscious, recorded as a memory, together with the feelings that went with those experiences.

-Looking back and understanding more of how the subconscious works, I know it’s something I’m going to have to work on and through.
-Sadly, too many traumatic childhood experiences are the reason why.
+Looking back and understanding more of my experiences and how the subconscious works, I know it’s something I’m going to have to work on and through.
+Sadly, too many traumatic childhood experiences are the reason.